musharraf10/static_portfolio/README.md

-# Shaik Musharaf – Developer Portfolio
+# Shaik Musharaf – Portfolio

 This is my personal portfolio website where I share my projects, skills, and achievements.
-I built it to give recruiters, collaborators, and other developers a quick way to learn about me and the work I’ve done.
+I built it to give recruiters, collaborators, and other developers a quick way to learn about me and the work I've done.

 ## About the Project
 The portfolio is fully responsive, works on all devices, and has a clean, modern look.